Did you know that you can actually gain more traffic with the content you have already written than by writing new content?

 The Many Benefits of Updating Old Blog Content

-It is very much to your advantage to revive and revamp your old content to include great SEO (which we teach step-by-step in our Complete SEO Strategy ebook), and to make sure your post stays on top of the search results.
+It is very much to your advantage to revive and revamp your old content to include great SEO (which we teach step-by-step in our SEO the Easy Way course), and to make sure your post stays on top of the search results.
 We’ll explain why below, as well as show you a few ways you can update your old content.

 Reason #1: More Traffic and Opportunities